psycopaths/jdoop/README.md

 * `--test-compilation` - a directory where generated JUnit tests should be compiled to
 * `--junit-path` - a path to the JUnit jar archive
+* `--hamcrest-path` - a path to the Hamcrest core jar archive
 * `--randoop-path` - a path to the Randoop jar archive
 * `--jacoco-path` - a path to the JaCoCo jar archive